Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Are Some Good TV Shows Like 'Vikings'?
+What Are Some Good TV Series Like 'Vikings'?

 The plot of Vikings revolves around Pagans who have been terrorizing England and France for a while with their relentless invasions.
 And we, sitting comfortably on our couches, love every moment of it.

-Being a huge fan of this show, I’ve compiled a list of some other shows similar to Vikings.
+Being a huge fan of this show, I’ve compiled a list of some other series similar to Vikings.
 Let’s take a look.

 - Game of Thrones